Rooders/MarkdownComp/ARR2025-Feb-Response.md

 ##Review 1
 Generally, I do not have found any major concerns about the submission, I have only these two points:

-Could you provide a statistical test for the main results (Table 1)?
+**Q:** _Could you provide a statistical test for the main results (Table 1)_?
+Thank you for your suggestion.
+Since COMET does not support statistical significance testing, we currently do not provide significance tests for COMET scores.
+However, we will consider implementing significance testing based on BLEU scores in the revised version.

 Ablation study: Why did you choose only LLaMa and GPT-4o-mini out of four originally tested models?
 Line 148: the the